GB: Northern Eyed Hawkmoth, RU: Slepoi BrazhnikSmerinthus caecus Ménétriés, 1857, Enum. corp. Anim. Mus. Petrop. Lepid. 2: 135.

 PUPA: Almost identical to that of Smerinthus ocellatus.
 The overwintering stage.

 Found in Russia from the outskirts of St. Petersburg (Ivanov et al., 1999) and Moscow to the Urals (Djakonov, 1911; Filipjev, 1912; Sheljuzhko, 1924; Nupponen & Fibiger, 2002; Shovkoon, 2011), and across western Siberia (Zolotarenko, Petrova & Shiryaev, 1978) and northeastern Kazakhstan (Danner, Eitschberger & Surholt, 1998; Dubatolov, ) to the Altai Mountains (Filipjev, 1912; Zolotarenko, Petrova & Shiryaev, 1978; Viidalepp, 1979).
-Although recorded as far north as Syktyvkar and Yaksha in european Russia (Tatarinov, Sedykh & Dolgin, 2003), its exact European distribution is not known as it is often confused with Smerinthus ocellatus, as is demonstrated by the history of its discovery in Europe and Siberia (Sheljuzhko, 1924).
+Although recorded as far north as Arkhangelsk Oblast (Kozlov, Kullberg & Zverev, 2014), and Syktyvkar and Yaksha (Tatarinov, Sedykh & Dolgin, 2003), in european Russia, its exact European distribution is not known as it is often confused with Smerinthus ocellatus, as is demonstrated by the history of its discovery in Europe and Siberia (Sheljuzhko, 1924).
 Djakonov (1911) recounted how a Mr. Duske collected two specimens in the Ural Mountains in the 1890's, but that this was not believed.
 A further example was captured in 1895 by a Mr. Keller at Aleksino (Tula district).
 A further four adults were captured in June 1908 at Ekaterinburg (Djakonov, 1911).
 Soon afterwards, Filipjev (1912) reported rearing an adult female from a larva found at Torbino (Novgorod district).
 An adult female was also captured by Sheljuzhko (1924) on 22 May 1915 at Belebej-Aksakovo (Ufa district).
 He went on to speculate whether this species had always been present in Europe and had simply been overlooked (the view held by Djakonov), or whether it had recently spread from Siberia (the view held by Filipjev).
 The latter view is probably correct (see below).

 A single individual has been recorded from Belarus, which may indicate further westward expansion in the range of this species (Serge Yevdoshenko, pers. comm.
 2005).